martiniani-lab/spectre/README.md

 ### Formulae for coefficients for the auto-spectrum
-To obtain the formulae for the coefficeints of the rational function of auto-spectrum for a specific structure of noise, check the following notebook,
+To obtain the formulae for the coefficients of the rational function for the auto-spectrum for a specific structure of noise, check the following notebook,
 ```bash
     examples/symbolic_psd.ipynb
 ```